-The company's order book has witnessed healthy growth and stood at Rs.15,525 crore as on June 30, 2020 as against Rs.9,758 crore as on January 31, 2020, translating into orders equivalent to 3.14x of FY20 revenue.
+The company's order book has witnessed healthy growth and stood at Rs.15,800 crore as on September 30, 2020 as against as against Rs.9,758 crore as on January 31, 2020, translating into orders equivalent to 3.20x of FY20 revenue.
+The operating environment of the company is conducive to growth in the next three years with the increased thrust of the government towards the road construction sector.
+Under the Government's National Infrastructure Pipeline (NIP), the substantial outlay on road construction - about 18% of the overall Rs 111 trillion plan - is expected to provide the necessary impetus to companies operating in this segment, like PIL.
+In line with this, NHAI has awarded substantial new orders in H1FY21 worth approximately Rs.47,000 crore.
 PIL has been awarded four new HAM projects worth Rs.6,596 crore during the first half of calendar year 2020 (refers to the period from January 01 to June 30), wherein the Appointed Date (AD) has not yet been received.
 Besides, the company is awaiting declaration of AD in Challakere Hariyur HAM Project awarded in June 2018 (financial closure for the same already achieved).
+Further, PIL has also received one irrigation project in Andhra Pradesh and one water supply project in Uttar Pradesh during Q2FY21 diversifying its revenue segment to some extent.
 The company has been regularly increasing its fixed asset base (assets worth approximately Rs.
-500 crore added over the past three years) commensurate with its increase in order book, which gives it operational flexibility for faster site mobilization and machinery deployment to start and expedite a project.
+500 crore added over the past three years) commensurate with its increase in order book, which provides it operational flexibility for faster site mobilization and machinery deployment to start and expedite projects.
 The strong order book position and track record of timely execution provides adequate revenue visibility for the medium term.

-Improved financial performance during FY20

-PIL's total operating income increased by around 58% y-o-y, from Rs.3,123 crore in FY19 to Rs 4,937 crore in FY20, primarily on account of its efficient execution of the order book as well as the new orders secured by the company.
-Further, the operating performance of the company improved as reflected by PBILDT margin of 16.69% in FY20 as against 15.40% in FY19.
+Improved financial performance during FY20; stabilisation of operations during Q2FY21 subsequent to easing of lockdown PIL's total operating income increased by around 58% y-o-y, from Rs.3,123 crore in FY19 to Rs 4,937 crore in FY20, primarily on account of its efficient execution of the order book as well as the new orders secured by the company.
+Further, the operating performance of the company remained stable as reflected by PBILDT margin of 14.81% (excluding arbitration claims received during the year) in FY20 as against 15.35% (excluding arbitration claims received during the year) in FY19.
 Nonetheless, the PAT margin of the company moderated, while remaining healthy at 9.32% in FY20 (as against 10.40% in FY19) on account of increased interest costs due to higher mobilization advances availed by the company towards execution of its HAM projects.
 Gross cash accruals (GCA) were higher at Rs.
 574 crore in FY20 as against Rs.415 crore in FY19.